-47.6 All time worked in excess of the hours as mutually arranged under clause 47.3 or 47.4 will be overtime and paid for at the rates prescribed in clause 54-Overtime.
+All time worked in excess of the hours as mutually arranged under clause 47.3 or 47.4 will be overtime and paid for at the rates prescribed in clause 54-Overtime.

-- 47.7 For each ordinary hour worked, a part-time employee must be paid the appropriate minimum hourly rate. - [47.9 renumbered as 47.8 by PR733852 from 27Sep21] - 47.8 For all ordinary time worked between 7.00 am Sunday and 7.00 am Monday, a parttime employee will be paid 175% of the appropriate minimum hourly rate.
+For each ordinary hour worked, a part-time employee must be paid the appropriate minimum hourly rate.

+47.8 For all ordinary time worked between 7.00 am Sunday and 7.00 am Monday, a part-time employee will be paid 175% of the appropriate minimum hourly rate.